-We welcome stories created in the past for the Tell Your Story Walking writing course, as well as new work, including stories that evoke your experiences of the unprecedented events of the pandemic (see below).
+You may submit stories created for the Tell Your Story Walking writing course or for other courses, as well as new work.
 We encourage submissions from those with nontraditional writing backgrounds, as well as experienced writers.
 We aim to include diverse voices and perspectives in this anthology.

 You may submit up to three stories in the following categories.

 1. Snapshots.
-Share a vivid, personal moment that captures some aspect of this strange, challenging, and eventful time.
+Share a vivid, personal, meaningful moment, past or present.
 Drop us right into your experience, preferably writing in present tense, and keep it short: under 200 words.
 For examples, take a look at the 2020 snapshots.

 3. Visual art.
 This could include photography, painting, drawing, collage, and mixed media—individual images as well as short series.
 Rather than journalistic, portrait, or studio work, we seek visual art that emphasizes your point of view and day-in-the-life experiences.
 Stories combining visual elements with text are welcome.